deanhet/home-dashboard/index.md

 My entire home is kitted out with Hue lights and a couple of motion sensors to automatically trigger them.
 It seems to be little advertised but the [Hue Motions Sensors](https://www2.meethue.com/en-us/p/hue-motion-sensor/046677473389) can also measure temperature and light levels.
 This component takes the temperature in my hall and kitchen every 5 minutes.
 The main home temperature is just an average of the two.
 The thermometer icons will change depending on each temperature.

 ### Hue Lights
 Buttons to toggle lights on and off and change brightness.
+Light states are also frequently polled just in case a light is turned on outside of the app.

 This component went through a lot of work before I settled on the final design.
 After sharing some early screenshots with friends, they gave me the idea for the 'floorplan'.
 As you can see below, it went through some very ugly prototypes before landing on the final design.